 Even though there are many open-source libraries that you can use to build text analysis models from scratch, using SaaS APIS is simpler and more cost-effective.

 MonkeyLearn, for example, offers a series of pre-trained models that help you get started with text analysis right away – no code needed.
 The platform also enables you to create your own custom models for natural language processing tasks like sentiment analysis, keyword extraction, or topic classification.

 These are some of the text classification models you can use to automate ticket tagging:

 In short, chatbots, AI-powered helpdesks, and text analysis tools are improving the way agents handle incoming requests, by automating routine tasks and providing actionable insights through customer support analytics.

-If you build a text classifier with MonkeyLearn, you’ll be able to gain more accurate insights because you train your model with data and tags that are more relevant to your business.
-And you can define how texts are tagged, for example you might have your own definition of positive and negative, urgent and not urgent, and so on.
+If you build a text classifier with MonkeyLearn, you’ll be able to gain more accurate insights because you train your model with your own customer support data and tags.

 The great news – building your own classifier involves just a few steps: